JOELEJAUNE/ndn-stack/README.md

 ================================
 ## Hardware and OS environment

-A laptop/desktop with a recent Linux distro (Ubuntu, Fedora) is needed.
+A laptop/desktop with a recent Linux distro (Ubuntu) is needed.
 We recommend Ubuntu.
 For this guide, the _Ubuntu 14.04 LTS_ was used.
 Also, note that you'll need administrative privileges.

+Thanks to the Mini-NDN team for the initial script

 ## Installing NDN